 The lights are low, the music soft, as eight women lie on mats and follow the command to let their knees drop to one side, look over their opposite shoulder, and let out a long breath.
 Instructor Anna Dunwell leads them gently from one pose to another.

-A yoga class held at Boston Medical Center lobby features postures for people with back pain.
+The yoga class, held in a Boston Medical Center lobby for staff and patients, features postures vetted for people with back pain.
 It was a prototype for an ongoing study exploring the use of yoga in the city’s poorer neighborhoods.
-“You have yoga studios on every corner in Wellesley,’’ says Dr. Robert B. Saper, director of integrative medicine at BMC.
-“That’s not the case in Roxbury.’’
-Studies have shown that yoga can ease and low-back pain.
-But until now, all been done on predominantly white, educated, affluent populations, Saper says.